Dates for 2024 Jobs.

 Tutor Markers (TMs) are the primary point of contact for distance education courses (CODE courses).
 Most interaction with students happens by email or through Canvas, and TMs typically do the vast majority of the marking for distance courses.

 All positions for TAs/TMs are posted on the Monday of the tenth week prior to the start of the semester.
-Postings are found on the Dean of Graduate Studies centralized job posting website, as well as on departmental websites.
+Postings are found on the Centralized Job Posting Website, as well as on departmental websites.
 Only those positions which must be re-posted will appear after the start of the posting period.

 All positions are posted for two weeks (exception: some re-posted positions when there is insufficient time for a two-week posting period).
 If a position in your department has to be re-posted, you will be sent an email advising you of the re-posting.